 Did you know that your posting frequency on Facebook affects the number of clicks you generate?

 Posts that go up on Thursday and Friday tend to get the most engagement, while posts shared on Monday through Wednesday get 3.5% less engagement.

 Timing also has a huge impact.
-Some people recommend that you post between 9 a.m. and 7 p.m., but that window is a bit too big if you ask me.
-Posting at 1 p.m. tends to generate the highest number of shares, while posting at 3 p.m. generates the highest number of clicks.
+Some people recommend posting between 9 a.m. and 7 p.m., but that window is a bit too big if you ask me.
+Posting at 1 p.m. tends to generate the highest number of shares while posting at 3 p.m. generates the highest number of clicks.

 Your posting frequency also affects the number of clicks you receive.
-We tested posting with different frequencies, from multiple times a day to only once a week.
-What we found is that posting once every other day will get you the highest number of clicks per post.
-When you post multiple times a day some people start to ignore what you are sharing.
+We tested posting with different frequencies, from multiple times daily to only once weekly.
+We found that posting once every other day will get you the highest number of clicks per post.
+When you post multiple times daily, some people ignore what you share.